jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 107:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 107.0.5304.6200

-If you are using Chrome version 106:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 106.0.5249.6100

 To learn what version of ChromeDriver you need to use, please see also the following page: